 At the end of every real wedding feature, we ask couples their advice for other soon-to-be weds, and hands down we hear the same reply: Hire a wedding planner.

-If you ask any wedding vendor if you should hire a wedding planner, the will always answer yes, because experienced wedding planners are worth their weight in gold.
+If you ask any wedding vendor if you should hire a wedding planner the answer will always be yes, because experienced wedding planners are worth their weight in gold.

-What I feel that most couples don't understand is that you don't hire a wedding planner to just help with the timeline and getting you down the aisle, a wedding planner is your “firefighter” for the day.
-They solve problems before those issues ruin your entire wedding because with that many moving parts, anything can (and does) happen!
+Most couples don't realize that you don't hire a wedding planner to just help with the timeline and getting you down the aisle, a wedding planner is your “firefighter” for the day.
+They solve problems before they become bigger issues because, with that many moving parts, anything can (and does) happen!